Bunnies

 Molting in rabbits

 Molting in rabbits is the process of losing the fur coat so that a new coat grows back in its place.
-Molting in rabbits occurs regularly at several stages in its life.
-Molting in rabbits varies according to their breed and sometimes they can even vary for 2 rabbits of the same breed, depending on the conditions they are kept at home (for instance, colder or warmer temperatures).
-Usually the period of molting lasts from 2 weeks to 6 weeks.
+Molting in rabbits occurs regularly at several stages in their life.
+Molting in rabbits varies according to their breed and sometimes can even vary for two rabbits of the same breed, depending on the conditions they are kept at home (for instance, colder or warmer temperatures).
+Usually, the period of molting lasts from 2 weeks to 6 weeks.

-When your rabbit is a baby of 4 – 5 months age it will shed its baby fur coat and grow an immediate coat.
-Then it will grow an adult fur coat and after that you can actually notice the change in color whenever they molt.
+When your rabbit is a baby of 4–5 months of age, it will shed its baby fur coat and grow an intermediate coat.
+Then it will grow an adult fur coat, and after that, you can actually notice the change in color whenever they molt.

-Usually a rabbit sheds its fur at an interval of every 3 months.
-Light molts may occur in between that period but they are barely noticeable.
-Heavy molt occurs when the rabbits molts seasonally.
-At the end of the winter season and at the end of the summer you will notice heavy molting.
+Usually, a rabbit sheds its fur at an interval of every 3 months.
+Light molts may occur in between that period, but they are barely noticeable.
+Heavy molting occurs when the rabbit molts seasonally.
+At the end of the winter season and at the end of the summer, you will notice heavy molting.
+This process is crucial for their body to adapt to the temperature changes associated with different seasons.

 Why does a Rabbit’s Fur Change Color - Molting in rabbits